 It seems that there is no limit to how much technology carmakers are going to pack into our cars.
 The addition of all these electronic features is one of the factors driving carmakers to increase the system voltage on cars from the current 14-V system to a 42-V system.
 This will help provide the extra power these modules require.

-For more information on car computers and related topics, check out the links on the next page.
+For more information on car computers and related topics, check out the links below.